Department of Immigration and Ethnic Affairs (1993–1996)

 The Department of Immigration and Ethnic Affairs was an Australian government department that existed between March 1993 and March 1996.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 24 March 1993, the Department dealt with:
+According to the Administrative Arrangements Order made on 24 March 1993, the department dealt with: